The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: A time complexity theorem

+This section presents the main theoretical result of the paper.
+Here we only present the theorem and discuss briefly the ideas behind its proof.
+Many aspects and clarifications related to the theorem can be found in the second appendix (Section \bref{app:TheoryPractice}).
+Its (long and technical) proof can be found in the third appendix (Section \bref{app:Proofs}).

-The following theorem describes several aspects related to the algorithm. \begin{thm} Suppose that the world $X\subset \R^2$ is a compact and convex subset whose boundary is polygonal.
-Assume also that the distinct point sites $p_1,\ldots,p_n$ are contained in its interior.
+\begin{thm} Suppose that the world $X\subset \R^2$ is a compact and convex subset whose boundary is polygonal.
+Assume also that the $n\in\N$ distinct point sites $p_1,\ldots,p_n$ are contained in its interior.
 Then: \begin{enumerate}[(a)] \item Algorithm 1 is correct.
-More specifically, given any site $p=p_k$, the computation of the Voronoi cell of $p$ by Algorithm 1 terminates after a finite number of steps and the corresponding entries in the output of the algorithm include all the vertices and edges of the cell; \item the time complexity, for computing one cell, is bounded above by $O(r_k e_k)$, where $r_k$ is the maximum number of distance comparisons done along each shot ray (compared between all rays in a given cell), and $e_k$ is the number of edges of the cell; \item the time complexity, for the whole diagram, assuming one processing unit is involved, is bounded above (not necessarily tightly) by $O(n^2)$; \item the time complexity, for the whole diagram, assuming $Q$ processing units are involved (independently) and processor $Q_i$ computes a set $A_i$ of cells, is
+More specifically, given any site $p=p_k$ for some $k\in K=\{1,\ldots,n\}$, the computation of the Voronoi cell of $p$ by Algorithm 1 terminates after a finite number of steps and the corresponding entries in the output of the algorithm include all the vertices and edges of the cell; \item the time complexity, for computing the cell of $p_k$, is $O(r_k e_k)$, where $r_k$ is the maximum number of distance comparisons done along each shot ray (compared between all the rays shot during the computation of the cell of $p_k$), and $e_k$ is the number of edges of the cell; \item the time complexity, for the whole diagram, assuming one processing unit is involved, is $O(n^2)$ (this upper bound is not necessarily tight); \item the time complexity, for the whole diagram, assuming $Q\in\N$ processing units are involved (independently) and processor $Q_i$ computes a set $A_i$ of cells, is

-\end{enumerate} \end{thm} It should be noted that for the time complexity analysis we assume that arithmetic operations, array manipulations, etc., are $O(1)$ independently of $n$ (as is the case with the time complexity of many geometric algorithms, including all the Voronoi algorithms we aware of).